-Relationship Counselling in North West London and Central London W1
+Relationship Counselling in North West London, Central London W1 and online

-I am a well qualified and highly experienced Couples Counsellor offering relationship counselling for individuals and couples from my practice in West Hampstead and Golders Green, North West London.
-Please click here for more details about my working practice.
+I am a well qualified and highly experienced Couples Counsellor offering relationship counselling for couples and individuals.
+Prior to the pandemic I was working online and from my practices in West Hampstead and North West London.
+I hope to return to working with clients face to face in Central London from a practice in W1 close to Marylebone High Street at some date in the future.
+For more information about online counselling please click here and, for more details about my general working practice, please click here.

-As a couples counsellor I offer relationship counselling to same-sex and heterosexual individuals and couples and my clients come from a wide range of different backgrounds, cultures and religions.
-I offer an impartial and empathic approach in a confidential and caring setting.
+I offer couples and relationship counselling to same-sex and heterosexual individuals and couples and my clients come from a wide range of different backgrounds, cultures and religions.
+I take an impartial and empathic approach in a confidential and caring setting.

-A relationship doesn't need to be in crisis to come for counselling.
+A relationship doesn't need to be in crisis to for you to come for counselling.
 Having the space to think and reflect on what we want from our lives and relationships with an experienced couples counsellor can really help to clarify and facilitate change.
-In support of thinking and reflecting, I write occasional blogs that discuss different issues that arise in couples relationships.
-This month I have written about Navigating Change in a Couple When Children Leave Home.
-Please click here to go to my blog page,

 Topic for February - Do you have a passive aggressive partner?